With the rapid increase in smartphone users in and across the US, distracted driving has become a concern for traffic safety.

 - Having a conversation on your hands-free device

-All these distractions pose a high risk of accidents, which can potentially result in severe injuries for other drivers.
+All these distractions pose a high risk of accidents, potentially resulting in severe injuries for other drivers.
 Injuries may include spinal damage, head injuries, neck and back injuries, whiplash, broken bones, and fractures.

-If you or a loved one has been injured in a severe car accident because of a distracted driver, contact us today.
 At the Law Offices of Jason E. Taylor P.C., our personal injury attorney can fight for you to recover full and fair compensation for injuries and losses incurred.
-We will help you through every step of the personal injury claim filing process to ensure that it goes smoothly and you were treated with justice
+We will help you through every step of the personal injury claim filing process to ensure that it goes smoothly and you were treated with justice.